 - Respiratory depression

-Most of the side effects from the medical use of oxycodone are mild and are not life-threatening.
-They will often decrease over time as your body adjusts to the medication, but sometimes an adjustment in oxycodone dosage is needed.2 Conversely, if you misuse or abuse oxycodone, you may be at an increased risk for experiencing dangerous side effects and consequences, such as an overdose.
+Most side effects from the medical use of oxycodone are mild and are not life-threatening.
+They will often decrease over time as your body adjusts to the medication, but sometimes an adjustment in oxycodone dosage is needed.2 Conversely, if you misuse or abuse oxycodone, you may be at an increased risk of experiencing dangerous side effects and consequences, such as an overdose.

-If you are experiencing any oxycodone side effects, please speak with your medical provider so they can review the amount of oxycodone you are taking and potentially decrease the amount to ensure your best level of comfort.
+If you are experiencing any oxycodone side effects, speak with your medical provider so they can review the amount of oxycodone you are taking and potentially decrease the dose to make you more comfortable.

 Oxycodone Contradictions